kubernetes-sigs/kind/README.md

 - kind supports multi-node (including HA) clusters
 - kind supports building Kubernetes release builds from source
-  - support for make / bash / docker or bazel, in addition to pre-published builds.
+  - support for make / bash / docker or bazel, in addition to pre-published builds
-- kind is written in go, can be used as a library, has stable releases
 - kind supports Windows in addition to MacOS and Linux
 - kind is a [CNCF certified conformant Kubernetes installer](https://landscape.cncf.io/selected=kind)